This post may contain affiliate links

 Add olive oil, onion garlic, and herbs de Provence to your Instant Pot and saute until onions are translucent

 Add beef to your pressure cooker and brown meat.

-add carrots, celery, peas, and beef broth
+add carrots, corn, peas, and, Worcestershire sauce, tomato paste, and beef broth

 Place the pressure cooker trivet on top of the food.